mvysny/vaadin-on-kotlin/docs/creating_ui.md

 }
 ```

-Which apparently makes no sense, since `TextField` is not a `HasComponents` and cannot take children, yet
+The code compiles but it apparently makes no sense, since `TextField` is not a `HasComponents` and cannot take any children!
+Yet
-it still compiles happily and it will actually add two text fields into the form layout!
+it still compiles happily and it will actually add two text fields into the form layout.
+The problem here is

-The problem here is that Kotlin will look up the nearest `HasComponents` as the receiver for the `textField()`
+that Kotlin will look up the nearest `HasComponents` as the receiver for the `textField()`
 function; since `TextField` is not `HasComponents` Kotlin will hop level up and will take the `FormLayout`.

 Note that if we rewrite the code as follows, it no longer compiles: